 SS&P Design and Build Contractors are constructing civil engineering structures based on completed designs (RIBA F, Gate 3) from the FDCs, and developing MEP/Architectural finish designs to RIBA F based on RIBA E designs from the FDCs.
 Part 7, Volume 2B of the Works Information stipulates the high level process.
-ICDs relyting to the MEP and architecture design completion are therefore to be 'owned' and updated by the SS&P Contractors in line with the developing design.
-New ICDs shall be produced it more appropriate.
+ICDs relating to the MEP and architecture design completion are therefore to be 'owned' and updated by the SS&P Contractors in line with the developing design.
+New ICDs shall be produced if more appropriate.

-ICDs are also being used to cover the demittion and agreement with Interfacing Parties such as NR, Rolling Stock etc unless other form, of greements have been made, such as the use of Design Interface Statements for DLF and the Depot Interface Specification for the maintenance depot by C160.
+ICDs are also being used to cover the definition and agreement with Interfacing Parties such as NR, Rolling Stock etc unless other forms of agreements have been made, such as the use of Design Interface Statements for DLR and the Depot Interface Specification for the maintenance depot by C160.